danielsaidi/website_danielsaidi/collections/_posts/2013/2013-08-05-remove-android-activity-title-and-icon.md

 will see the icon and title while the activity loads, after which they fade away.

 A better way to achieve this is to remove the icon and title with themes instead of with code.
-I removed the code above and did the following instead:
+I removed the code above and did the following instead.

 ## Create a default action bar style (optional)